DE41H/self-balancing-robot/README.md

 # 🤖 Self-Balancing Robot

-**A 4-person team project for [Your University/Class Name, e.g., ECE 480 Capstone].**
+**A 4-person team project for ASME Probation.**

 This repository contains all the code, documentation, and design files for our two-wheeled self-balancing robot.
-Our goal is to create a stable, responsive robot using a PID control system and sensor fusion.
+Our goal is to create a stable, responsive robot using a PID control system.

 ###  STATUS: 🚧 In-Progress

-We are currently working on [e.g., "tuning the PID controller" or "integrating the remote control"].

 ---

 ## 🛠️ Key Features

 * **Stable Balancing:** Uses a PID controller to maintain balance on two wheels.
-* **Sensor Fusion:** Combines accelerometer and gyroscope data using a [e.g., Complementary Filter / Kalman Filter] for an accurate orientation estimate.
+* **Sensor:** Uses gyroscope data for an accurate orientation estimate.
 * **[Your Feature]:** e.g., Bluetooth/Wi-Fi remote control via a mobile app.
 * **[Your Feature]:** e.g., 3D printed chassis and custom PCB.